laggis/PenguScan/README.md

 - Create separate log files for each malware type detected
 - Report if any malicious patterns are found
 - Recommend using source comparison to remove malicious code

-## ⚠️ WARNING
-**The `server.lua` file in this folder is MALICIOUS and should be deleted or quarantined immediately!**

----
-*Enhanced by AI Assistant to improve malware detection capabilities*